jpcre2/jpcre2/doxy/doxydoc.md

  * Replacement Examples
  * Replace pattern in a string with a replacement string *
- * The initReplace() function can take a subject and replacement string as argument.
+ * The Regex::replace() function can take a subject and replacement string as argument.
+ *
  * You can also pass the subject with setSubject() function in method chain,
  * replacement string with setReplaceWith() function in method chain, etc ...
- *
- * A call to replace() will return the resultant string */
+ * A call to RegexReplace::replace() in the method chain will return the resultant string */

 std::cout<<"\n"<<